intel/ai-innovation-bridge/innovation-hackathon/machine-learning-track/README.md

 ```

 ### Dataset
-The dataset used in this notebook can be generated following the instructions provided in the Predictive Asset Analytics repository [here](https://github.com/oneapi-src/predictive-asset-health-analytics#run-the-code-for-test-dataset-generation-training-the-model-and-prediction).
+The dataset used in this demo consists of 100,000 different utility poles with over 30 features on the overall health of the utility.
+It can be generated following the instructions provided in the Predictive Asset Health Analytics repository [here](https://github.com/oneapi-src/predictive-asset-health-analytics#run-the-code-for-test-dataset-generation-training-the-model-and-prediction).

-Alternatively, you may substitute the data with your own tabular/structured dataset.

 ### Video Demo
-To watch a video demo of this notebook, please visit [this link](https://www.intel.com/content/www/us/en/developer/videos/optimize-utility-maintenance-prediction-ai-kit.html).
+You may also watch a video demo of this notebook [here](https://www.intel.com/content/www/us/en/developer/videos/optimize-utility-maintenance-prediction-ai-kit.html).